Find Affordable College Courses

 On average, nursing graduates from Utica College take out $34,497 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $376.

-Rutgers University - New Brunswick came in at #10 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.
+Rutgers University - New Brunswick landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 About 81% of the students majoring in nursing at the school are women while 19% are male.